 A change in diet is inevitable with braces.
-For starters, new braces can make your teeth sensitive.
+For starters, new Braces for Kids can make your teeth sensitive.
 That means that eating may become a bit troublesome, and before you know it, some of your favorite foods are no longer options.

 Your child is most sensitive when they first get the braces or during any adjustments.
 In this stage, your child should eat soft or mashed foods like:

 As you get used to the braces and the sensitivity subsides, you can introduce other foods.
 Luckily, there are plenty of choices for healthy snacks and meals that your kid with braces can have.